ionic-team/ionic-docs/src/pages/vue/navigation.md

 The `IonRouterOutlet` component provides a container to render your views in.
 It is similar to the `RouterView` component found in other Vue applications except that `IonRouterOutlet` can render multiple pages in the DOM in the same outlet.
 When a component is rendered in `IonRouterOutlet` we consider this to be an Ionic Framework "page".
 The router outlet container controls the transition animation between the pages as well as controls when a page is created and destroyed.
 This helps maintain the state between the views when switching back and forth between them.

 Nothing should be provided inside of `IonRouterOutlet` when setting it up in your template.
 While `IonRouterOutlet` can be nested in child components, we caution against it as it typically makes navigation in apps confusing.
+See [Shared URLs versus Nested Routes](#shared-urls-versus-nested-routes) for more information.

 ## URL Parameters